 The right structure for marketing starts at the top.
-Someone in management has to be responsible for revenue.
+Your organization needs one executive ultimately responsible for revenue.
 This could be the head of sales, marketing, or a third role such as Chief Growth Officer.
 Our recommendation is to make the CMO responsible for revenue, and the head of sales reports to the CMO.
 Here are the pros and cons of this approach.

 - A unified message across advertising and sales.

 - Customer feedback from analytics, market research and sales is aggregated and reported on to the CMO.
 This leads to a more complete understanding of the customer.

 - Better orchestration of the prospect journey from marketing to sales.

 - Because marketing tends to work with aggregated data, a marketing-minded leader will be more likely to enforce sales and CRM standards that produce cleaner data.

 - The CMO might not have enough sales knowledge to lead a business development team.

 - There is a risk that the CMO may hamper sales activities by establishing overly-burdensome standards for data entry.

 The shortcomings of the approach above are solved by having a strong CMO with a knowledge of B2B business development.